Taiwanese foreign minister says China drills part of a game-plan for invasion | Law-Order

 Taiwan's foreign minister said on Tuesday that China was using the military drills it launched in protest against U.S. House Speaker Nancy Pelosi's visit as a game plan to prepare for an invasion of the self-ruled island.
 Joseph Wu, who offered no timetable for a possible invasion of Taiwan, which is claimed by China as its own, said Taiwan would not be intimidated even as the drills continued with China often breaching the unofficial median line down the Taiwan Strait.

-"China has used the drills in its military playbook to prepare for the invasion of Taiwan," Wu said at a press conference in Taipei.
+"China has used the drills in its military playbook to prepare for the invasion of Taiwan," Wu told a news conference in Taipei.
 "It is conducting large-scale military exercises and missile launches, as well as cyberattacks, disinformation, and economic coercion, in an attempt to weaken public morale in Taiwan.

 "After the drills conclude, China may try to routinize its action in an attempt to wreck the long-term status quo across the Taiwan Strait."
 Such moves threatened regional security and provided "a clear image of China's geostrategic ambitions beyond Taiwan", Wu said, urging greater international support to stop China from effectively controlling the strait.